The Bards of Wales: Cultural significance

 All Hungarian students in the sixth grade of elementary school learn "The Bards of Wales" by heart, in view of its literary importance and historical message.

-The best-known English translation of Arany's ballad was made and published by the Canadian literary scholar Watson Kirkconnell in his 1933 volume The Magyar Muse.
+The best-known English translation, by the Canadian literary scholar Watson Kirkconnell, renders Arany's ballad into the same idiom as the Border Ballads and was published in his 1933 volume The Magyar Muse.
 In September 2007 an English manuscript copy of the poem, translated by Péter Zollman, was donated to the National Library of Wales in Aberystwyth.

 The poem was set to music by the Hungarian band Kaláka in 1989.
 Dalriada made a different setting in 2003, which was re-recorded and re-released in 2004 and in 2009, on an album with several other settings of Arany poems.
 The Welsh composer Karl Jenkins wrote a cantata to the Zollman translation of the poem in 2011.